 The tallest plants measured of ‘Electric Pink’ show considerable branching at a heath of about 8 feet tall.

-Electric Pink flourishes in full sun, this also enhances the leaves color but plants grow well in light shade.
+Electric Pink flourishes in full sun, this also enhances the leaves color but plants grow well in light partial shade.

 It does best in a well-drained soil, fairly drought tolerant in coastal gardens and regular irrigation produces more lush planting.
 Hardy to around 15° F, growing well in USDA zones 9-10 and generally a reliable plant.
 Some mealybug infestations seem to cause growth tip damage.